namyaksa/namyaksa.github.io/README.md

 # namyaksa.github.io
-Paran Pharmacy is not afaraid of CHANGE!
+Paran Pharmacy is not afraid of CHANGE!